ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_info/syllabus.md

         </ul>
   </li>

 <li><strong>(5) Exams</strong>&mdash;There are three exams in this course— two midterms and a final.
-No Makeups will be given for the final exam.
-Please make sure that you have no conflicts with the final if you are taking this course</li>
+No makeups will be given for the final exam.
+Please make sure that you have no conflicts with the final if you are taking this course.</li>